 People with dry mouth have insufficient saliva in their mouths.
 Dehydration, mouth breathing, radiotherapy, chemotherapy, certain medications, nerve damage, and obstructions in your salivary ducts can all cause this condition.
 So can hormonal changes experienced during menopause and pregnancy and medical conditions like diabetes, Sjögren's syndrome, HIV, and infections that affect your salivary glands.
 Drinking alcohol, smoking, and having caffeine can also be contributing factors.

 Salt water gargling is a popular, first-line-of-defence therapy to ease a sore throat.
-Research validates it as a cost-effective and useful method to counter most upper respiratory tract infections.
-A salt water solution works on the principle of osmosis, drawing out water from the swollen, infected areas of the throat and providing quick symptomatic relief.
-Ayurvedic practitioners recommend adding a pinch of turmeric powder as well to enhance the effectiveness of this remedy.
+Research shows that just 3 days of gargling with warm water can lower upper respiratory tract infections by 40%.
+Add salt to the water and it will draw out water from the swollen, infected areas of the throat, providing quick symptomatic relief.
+Ayurveda recommends adding a pinch of turmeric powder as well to enhance the effectiveness of this remedy.

 The accumulation of excess saliva in your mouth can be uncomfortable and even distressing.
 A host of conditions can cause this problem – mononucleosis, strep throat, tonsillitis, peritonsillar abscess, and gastroesophageal reflux disease are a few.
 Excessive salivation is also common if you have nausea, are pregnant, or are on certain medicines.
 Swollen adenoids, exposure to toxins, and certain nervous system disorders can be triggers as well.